kgilliat/kgilliat.github.io/about.md

 ---
 layout: column_page
 title: About this blog
-description: An optional about page for Scriptor Jekyll theme
-feature_image: images/headshot.jpg
 ---

 **John Doe** is a Senior Art Director from [Vilnius](https://en.wikipedia.org/wiki/Vilnius), Lithuania.
 After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.